 Another important step is to assess appointment frequency with each client.
 Therapy sessions, for example, require regular visits and usually have a strict duration.
 On the other hand, a simple haircut takes less time and doesn’t happen at regular intervals.
 If you spend time traveling for appointments, you also have to factor in travel time.
 Buffer time is still considered your work, so adjusting your prices accordingly will also help you maximize revenue.

 After you’ve taken all these factors into consideration, determine your appointment buffer time duration which should be anything between 5 and 30 minutes to ensure maximum productivity.

 The best appointment booking systems offer you insights about your appointments you can use to track appointment durations and identify patterns.
 And one such system that provides you with the clarity you need is Trafft.

-Trafft comes with a set of features that help you make data-driven decisions when it comes to appointment buffer time.
+Trafft comes with a set of features and scheduling hacks that help you make data-driven decisions when it comes to appointment buffer time.
 Besides important insights, it also allows you to take full control of your appointment buffer time, determine the custom duration, add extras, and do all of this for each service you provide.
 Remember that there isn’t a one-size-fits-all solution for buffer time, and if you feel you need an hour before the next appointment, you can set it up with Trafft.
 Buffer time doesn’t appear in your calendar separately, and it just adds up to the duration of your services.
 E.g. if you provide services for 30 minutes and need 10 minutes to unwind, clients can’t book appointments in that time frame.